Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Simplified MLSE

 \textit{1) BM Calculation and ACS of the First Layer:} For the first layer, although the reduced state is applied, all the possible state sets can be encountered.
 Therefore, all the equations in ${\bf{A}}$, ${\bf{B}}$, ${\bf{C}}$ and ${\bf{D}}$ should be calculated in advance.
 There is no difference for the calculation of ${\bf{A}}$, ${\bf{B}}$, ${\bf{C}}$ and ${\bf{D}}$ no matter whether the reduced state is applied.
 When calculating ${\bf{A}}+{\bf{B}}$, ${\bf{A}}-{\bf{B}}$, ${\bf{C}}+{\bf{D}}$ or ${\bf{C}}-{\bf{D}}$, the number of adders is reduced to 27 for 3 states and 8 for 2 states.
 After the adders, the number of comparators is reduced to 18 for 3 states and 4 for 2 states.
 In conclusion, for 3 states, the computational complexity of the first layer includes $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $34N+31$ adders, and $9N$ comparators.
 For 2 states, the computational complexity of the first layer includes $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $49N/2+31$ adders, and $2N$ comparators.

-\textit{2) ACS of the Other Layers and Survivor Path Selection:} From the second layer to the last layer, due to the decrease in ACS units, 27 adders and 18 comparators are needed for a 2-step calculation with 3 states.
-8 adders and 4 comparators are needed for a 2-step calculation with 2 states.
+\textit{2) ACS of the Other Layers and Survivor Path Selection:} From the second layer to the last layer, due to the decrease in ACS units, 27 adders and 18 comparators are needed for a calculation with 3 states.
+8 adders and 4 comparators are needed for a calculation with 2 states.
 In the final survivor path selection step, the path with the minimal accumulated metrics is chosen from 9 paths for the state number of 3, reducing the number of comparators to 8.
 Similarly, the path with the minimal accumulated metrics is chosen from 4 paths for the state number of 2, reducing the number of comparators to 3.

-Figure \ref{cut} compares the BER performance of L2S-MLSE under three configurations: all 4 states (with only computational simplification), simplified L2S-MLSE with 3 states, and simplified L2S-MLSE with 2 states.
+We compares the BER performance of MLSE under three configurations: all 4 states (with only computational simplification), simplified MLSE with 3 states, and simplified MLSE with 2 states.
 In our experiment, the noise enhancement caused by FFE is not severe enough to damage the pre-decision value from FFE for 3 or 2 reduced states.
 Therefore, the BER performance remains nearly identical regardless of whether all 4 states, 3 states, or 2 states are used.
 For the system with a larger $\alpha$ value, due to the larger noise in the pre-decision value, the BER performance of 2 states may have worse BER performance than 3 states \cite{hoon}.
-Owing to the nearly identical BER performance in Fig. \ref{cut}, the simplified scheme in our paper refers to the combination of computational simplification and 2 reduced states.
+Owing to the nearly identical BER performance, the simplified scheme in our paper refers to the combination of computational simplification and 2 reduced states.
 To make a fair comparison, the simplified scheme is also applied to 1S-MLSE.
-The overall computational complexity of 1S-MLSE, simplified 1S-MLSE, L2S-MLSE, and simplified L2S-MLSE is summarized in Table \ref{tab12_CS_RS}.